pytorch/pytorch/docs/source/sparse.rst

 Batching: Devices such as GPUs require batching for optimal performance and thus we support batch dimensions.

+We currently offer a very simple version of batching where each component of a sparse format itself is batched.
+This also requires the same number of specified elements per batch entry.
-In this example we construct a 3D CSR Tensor from a 3D strided Tensor.
+In this example we construct a 3D (batched) CSR Tensor from a 3D dense Tensor.

     >>> t = torch.tensor([[[1., 0], [2., 3.]], [[4., 0], [5., 6.]]])
     >>> t.dim()